DavidH667/bmx-timing-releases/README.md

 ## Viewing the board on a phone or tablet

-Join the same Wi-Fi network the timing PC is on (not mobile data), then browse to the PC's address - it looks like `http://192.168.x.x:8000`.
+Join the same Wi-Fi network the timing PC is on (not mobile data), then browse to the PC's address — it looks like `http://192.168.x.x:8000`.
-This address can change between sessions, so always at the admin hut rather than a saved bookmark.
+This address can change between sessions, so check with whoever's running timing that day for the current one rather than relying on a saved bookmark.

 ## Something not working?

-Get in touch with David Harkness / david.harkness.nz@gmail.com — mention which version you're running (shown at the bottom of the track selector screen) and roughly when the issue happened.
+Get in touch with David Harkness / david.harkness.nz@gmail.com —
+mention which version you're running (shown at the bottom of the track selector screen) and roughly when the issue happened.
 The app keeps its own log file for troubleshooting, so there's usually no need to reproduce a problem live.

+## Got an idea for a cool new feature?

+If you have a feature request for a future release, get in touch via the same email address.